carlobortolan/MarioCombat2D/Readme.md

     To play the game at its full potential you only need to change two attributes in the car.java Class:
         - DEFAULT_CAR_WIDTH = 50 -> DEFAULT_CAR_WIDTH = 150
         - DEFAULT_CAR_HEIGHT = 25 -> DEFAULT_CAR_HEIGHT = 150
+    This is due to the issue that in order to pass the Artemis tests you cannot change the proportions of your car which means that by using the original proportions given to us the characters look distorted (the game is still fully functional and playable even though I highly recommend changing as stated above those two attributes while playing)

 CONTORLS
 -